rasologg/orcha/README.md

 You can start the application with your IDE or by maven command line.

-The actual version of Activiti Cloud has this bug https://github.com/Activiti/Activiti/issues/2247 with Apache Kafka.
-You must override the system variable ACT_INT_RES_CONSUMER to bypass the problem, for example ACT_INT_RES_CONSUMER=integrationResult_provisioning

 ## Start all the connectors

-Don't forget to change the server.port, and ACT_INT_RES_CONSUMER with the same value as provisioning-rb
+Don't forget to change the server.port

 ## Provision one mobile line